-1. Field and laboratory analyses to monitor marine mammal populations
+1. Field and laboratory analyses to monitor marine mega-fauna populations

 I am involved in developing and using line transect and photographic identification methodology to study distribution, abundance and population size of cetaceans (porpoises, dolphins and whales).
 I conduct research to determine population structure using both biological and ecological markers (skull morphometrics, DNA analyses and pollutants).
 I also investigate the growth, reproduction and ecology of small cetaceans using biological data and stomach contents analyses.
 I am further involved in research studying behaviour of dolphins.

-2. Develop methods to assess and mitigate anthtropogenic effects from fisheries and tourism activities on marine mammal populations (incorporating socio-economic issues).
+2. Develop methods to assess and mitigate anthtropogenic effects from fisheries and tourism activities on marine mega-fauna populations (incorporating socio-economic issues).

 The research involves both to identify the scale and impact of bycatch and to develop mitigation measures to solve the bycatch problem (e.g. by testing acoustic alarms on gillnets).
-The research is focussed on harbour porpoises in European waters, and several dolphin species and humpback whales in East Africa.
+The research is focussed on harbour porpoises in European waters, and several dolphin species, humpback whales and elasmobranchs in East Africa.
 I also study the potential effects from dolphin tourism activities on local populations of Indo-Pacfic bottlenose and humpback dolphins off Zanzibar and work on creating a sustainable dolphin tourism activity in this area.

 1. Conservation biology and ecology of the harbour porpoise and other marine mammals in the North Sea and adjacent waters.

-2. Conservation biology and ecology of marine mammals (Indo-Pacfic bottlenose, humpback and spinner dolphin, and humpback whales) off Zanzibar, East Africa.
+2. Conservation biology and ecology of marine mega-fauna populations (Indo-Pacfic bottlenose, humpback and spinner dolphin, and humpback whales) off Zanzibar, East Africa.